 However, the multiplicity of owners and the tenure structure of developments like Sun-Dorn present a major challenge to redevelopment of the property in accordance with the current Rural-3 zoning.
-The nature of the stature and case law, the land ownership structure and the form of development make it unlikely that current owners are willing to simply walk away from their investment.
+The nature of the statute and case law, the land ownership structure and the form of development make it unlikely that conformance with the Zoning Bylaw will be achieved under the current circumstances.